vogelito/glacierprotocol/_docs/before-you-start/overview.md

 facilitate its execution.
 For more background on the protocol's design, see the Glacier [design document](../design-doc/overview.md).

-As described previously, the CryptoGlacier is based on the Glacier protocol.
+As previously described, the CryptoGlacier protocol is based on the Glacier protocol.
 It's aim is to put crypto funds in cold storage, using multisignature security, with keys generated and accessible by distinct signatories stored only on paper.